matanmus/matanmus.github.io/pages/people/SandipDas.md

 <br />

-2009-2012: BSc, Department of Physics, the University of Burdwan <br />
+2009-2012: BSc in Physics, the University of Burdwan <br />

 <br />